When you hear the phrase, “consumables procurement is costing you”, do unit costs, scale of economies and SKU consolidation come to mind?

 Their procurement processes are costing them.

 These are the six time costs you’re overlooking in your consumables procurement.
-If you prefer a video format, see the condensed rundown here.

 It costs you or your staff time to look up products, check trading terms, compare offerings, and evaluate suppliers’ ability to meet your needs.